LacardLabs/.github/CONTRIBUTING.md

 ## Diagrams
 If using Mermaid, commit files under `docs/diagrams/` (e.g., `container.mmd`, `component.mmd`) and link them in the PR.
 Avoid embedding code fences in templates.

+## Other Info
+See `.github/docs/reusable-ci.md` for wiring the org-wide CI into this repo.